in28minutes/cloud.in28minutes.com/_posts/encryption-in-google-cloud-with-KMS.md

 ## You will learn
 - What is Data States?
-- What is Encryptio?
+- What is Encryption?
 - Why do we need Encryption?
 - What is Symmetric Key Encryption?
 - What is Asymmetric Key Encryption?
 - What is Cloud KMS?
-- Advantage of Cloud KMS?
+- Advantages of Cloud KMS?

 ## Data States